sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/Razor/Pages/GettingStarted.razor.md

 using SCFirstOrderLogic;
 using static SCFirstOrderLogic.FormulaCreation.OperableFormulaFactory;

-// Helper methods for creating your predicates (and functions) are recommended to avoid repetition
+// Methods for creating predicates (and functions) with a particular identifier are recommended to avoid identifier repetition.
 // (NB: the return type here is OperablePredicate, not Predicate):
 OperablePredicate IsGrandparent(Term grandparent, Term grandchild) => new Predicate(nameof(IsGrandparent), grandparent, grandchild);
 OperablePredicate IsParent(Term parent, Term child) => new Predicate(nameof(IsParent), parent, child);